MIC-DKFZ/nnUNet/readme.md

+<font size="20"> Welcome to the new nnU-Net! </font>

+Click [here](https://github.com/MIC-DKFZ/nnUNet/tree/master) if you were looking for the old one instead.

 # What is nnU-Net?
-Image datasets are enormously diverse: image dimensionality (2D, 3D) modalities (RBG image, CT, MRI, microscopy, ...), image sizes, voxel sizes, class ratio, target structure properties and more change substantially between datasets.
+Image datasets are enormously diverse: image dimensionality (2D, 3D) modalities/input channels (RBG image, CT, MRI, microscopy, ...), image sizes, voxel sizes, class ratio, target structure properties and more change substantially between datasets.
 Traditionally, given a new problem, a tailored solution needs to be manually designed and optimized  - a process that is prone to errors, not scalable and where success is overwhelmingly determined by the skill of the experimenter.
 Even